camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/deploy.md

   enabled: true
   image:
     pullSecrets:
-      # replace with the name of the previously created secret
+      # Ensure to create the secret as mentioned according to the instructions.
-      - name: <REGISTRY_SECRET_NAME>
+      - name: registry-camunda-cloud
   restapi:
     mail:
       smtpHost: smtp.example.com
       smtpPort: 587
       smtpUser: user
       smtpPassword: secret
-      # email address to be displayed as sender of emails from Web Modeler
+      # Email address to be displayed as sender of emails from Web Modeler
       fromAddress: no-reply@example.com
 postgresql:
   enabled: true
 ```

-#### Optional: Configure external database

 If you don't want to install a new PostgreSQL instance with Helm, but connect Web Modeler to an existing external database, set `postgresql.enabled: false` and provide the values under `webModeler.restapi.externalDatabase`: